gbus/wolmgr/README.md

 Configuration:

-Edit config.py to set the details of the hosts to control (name, IP, MAC, type).
+Rename config.py.example in config.py and edit it as per example (name, IP, MAC, type).
 Set the account info for the shutdown plugins in credentials.py.

 Security: